 We are building and compiling a list of Los Balcones webcams so please submit any web cams of Los Balcones that you know of.

 For golf lovers, Los Balcones urbanisation is superbly positioned.
 The southern Costa Blanca has built up a highly deserved reputation due to the many golf courses all very close together which means you can be based in Los Balcones and travel to a different course each day.

 The three championship courses of Villamartin, Campoamor and Las Ramblas are within 20 minutes drive as well as La Marquesa golf and country club which is near the small town of Ciudad Quesada and La Finca golf.

 Los Balcones Car Hire

 We do recommend you hire a car to get the most out of your stay in Los Balcones because it is slightly inland.
 The beaches and golf courses are only about 15 minutes drive but clearly you can’t walk there.
-Of course you could get taxis but car hire is so cheap, is much more convenient and easy just to jump in your own hired car.
+Of course you could get taxis but car hire in Spain is so cheap, is much more convenient and easy just to jump in your own hired car.
 We have a price comparison tool to help you find the cheapest car hire for Los Balcones.

 Beaches Near Los Balcones

 Since there are so many beaches along the Costa Blanca South, you can find uncrowded white sandy beaches even at the height of the tourist season in August.
 Examples of towns with beaches close to Los Balcones are Punta Prima (just 5 minutes drive away), La Mata, Playa Flamenca, Torrevieja, La Zenia and Cabo Roig.